 - and follow-up organizing after the Listening, with new plans, goals and strategies based on the findings of the Listening Project interviews.

 Project interviews generally take 2 to 6 months to complete.
 Time needed for follow-up organizing varies, depending on long and short-term goals.
+Interviews are:

 based on active Listening

 Following an intensive weekend of training, two-person teams of trained volunteer listeners – one listener and one recorder -- conduct interviews with individuals, using pre-developed questions.
 These questions help focus the interview on community issues and your organizations’ goals but they do not limit the interview.
 Interview questions are generally open ended, non-threatening and they stimulate people to look into issues more deeply.
 Thus interviewers ask follow-up questions that help the interviewee open up and explore their deeper feelings, including new ideas and solutions.
 (Interviews are generally conducted at people’s homes or in a place where they can feel relatively safe.
 Each interview lasts about one hour).